dani2442/dani2442.github.io/content/posts/pinns/index.md

 ## Physics-Informed Machine Learning

-Data-driven methods often require \textbf{large quantities of data}, which may be scarce or expensive to obtain.
+Data-driven methods often require **large quantities of data**, which may be scarce or expensive to obtain.
 Moreover, they typically ignore valuable prior knowledge about the underlying physical system.Incorporating physical knowledge into the learning process:
 - Physics-Informed Neural Networks [Raissi, 2019]
 - NeuralODEs [Chen, 2019]